eddiethedean/sparkforge/README.md

 ## ⚡ Smart Parallel Execution

-SparkForge automatically analyzes your pipeline dependencies and executes independent steps in parallel for maximum performance. **No configuration needed** - it just works!
+PipelineBuilder automatically analyzes your pipeline dependencies and executes independent steps in parallel for maximum performance. **No configuration needed** - it just works!

 ### How It Works